 What if you would never choose a wrong anti-PTM antibody again?
 We make your PTM visible thanks to our guaranteed anti-PTM antibody development service.
-Present us your project and requirements, we develop your antibody and you can even test it in your own lab before buying it!
+Tell us about your project and requirements, and we will develop your antibody via our optimized platform of hybridoma generation for diagnostic applications.
+You can even test your antibodies in your facilities using your samples and protocols before buying them.
+Our process is designed to minimize risks and secure your investment.

 Why choose ProteoGenix to develop